timwassenburg/laravel-improved-resource-controllers/README.md

 You still have to add your own routes, validation, migrations, etc.

 ## Installation
-Require this package with composer.
-It is recommended to only require the package for development.
+Require the package with composer.
 ```
-composer require timwassenburg/laravel-improved-resource-controllers --dev
+composer require timwassenburg/laravel-improved-resource-controllers
 ```

 ### Publish config (optional)